Lund University: Library

 Lund University library was established in 1668 at the same time as the university and is one of Sweden's oldest and largest libraries.
 Since 1698 it has received legal deposit copies of everything printed in the country.
 Today six Swedish libraries receive legal deposit copies, but only Lund and the Royal Library in Stockholm are required to keep everything for posterity.
 Swedish imprints make up half of the collections, which amount to 170,000 linear meters of shelving (2006).
 The library serves 620,000 loans per year, the staff is 200 full-time equivalents, and the 33 branch libraries house 2600 reading room desks.

 The current main building at Helgonabacken, designed by architect Alfred Hellerström, opened in 1907.
 It was named Sweden's most beautiful building in 2019.
 The old library building was Liberiet close to the city's cathedral.
 Liberiet was built as a library in the 15th century but now serves as a cafe.

 Hospital

 Education and research in the health sciences at the university are operated in cooperation with Skåne University Hospital, located in both Lund and Malmö.
 Medical education takes place in the Biomedical Centre, next to the hospital in Lund.
-Nursing and occupational therapy are taught in the Health Sciences Centre nearby.
+Nursing and occupational therapy were taught in the Health Sciences Centre nearby, but have since then moved to the newly inaugurated Forum Medicum, which brings all health sciences disciplines under one roof.
 The university also operates the Clinical Research Centre in Malmö, featuring many specialized laboratories.
 There are over 100 faculty.

 Accommodation

 LU Accommodation offers housing in the cities of Lund, Malmö and Helsingborg.
-There are different room types including dormitory rooms, studio flats, one and two-bedroom apartments.
+There are different room types including dormitory rooms, studio flats and one and two-bedroom apartments.